 Relevant documents should be collected and any other enquiries followed up, and the investigation should be completed as far as possible, except for any enquiries that need to be made of the employee in question.

-Where the employee's sickness absence is due to a minor or short-term ill health condition such as a cold or flu this is unlikely to cause great difficulty.
+Where the employee's sickness absence is due to a minor or short-term ill health condition this is unlikely to cause great difficulty.
 The Investigating Officer should simply await the employee's return from sick leave and continue with the disciplinary process on their return.

 Where the employee's absence seems likely to be more prolonged, the Investigating Officer should make a management referral to Occupational Health to determine whether or not the employee is fit to take part in an investigatory / disciplinary process, notwithstanding their ill health.
 Note that where the Investigating Officer is not the employee’s line manager then their line manager should do the referral.
 The employee should be advised at this point that a referral is being made to OH and will be shared with the Investigatory Officer.